ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The intent of this claim is only to give the recipient a rough idea of the security the entity is aiming for.
 This is via a simple, non-extensible set of three levels.

-This takes a very broad view of the range of defenses because EAT is targeted at a broad range of use cases.
+This takes a broad view of the range of defenses because EAT is targeted at a broad range of use cases.
 The least secure level involves minimal SW defenses.
 The most secure level involves specialized hardware to defend against hardware-based attacks.